BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: BERT-Based Single-Task Beamforming Optimization

 \subsubsection{Embedding Block}

-The embedding block projects the input CSI token into a (high-dimensional) feature space aligned with the input dimension of the subsequent TEB.
-The embedding block is realized by a fully connected (FC) layer following by layer normalization (LN) and nonlinear activation.
+The embedding block projects the input CSI token into a high-dimensional feature space aligned with the input dimension of the subsequent TEB.
+The embedding block is realized by a fully-connected (FC) layer followed by layer normalization (LN) and nonlinear activation function.

-The LN stabilizes the learning process and mitigate the effects of internal covariate shift\cite{layernorma}.
+The LN stabilizes the learning process and mitigates the issue of internal covariate shift\cite{layernorma}.
 The mathematical expression for LN is given by

-where \(\mathbf{x}\) is the input vector, \(\mu\) and \(\sigma\) are the mean and standard deviation of the input across the feature dimension, respectively, \(\gamma\) and \(\beta\) are learnable parameters that scale and shift the normalized output.
+{ } where \(\mathbf{x}\) is the input vector, \(\mu\) and \(\sigma\) are the mean and standard deviation of the input across the feature dimension, respectively, \(\gamma\) and \(\beta\) are learnable parameters that scale and shift the normalized output, {and $\mathbf{1}$ denotes an all-ones vector with the same dimension as $\mathbf{x}$.}

-We employ the exponential linear unit (ELU) as the activation function to introduce nonlinearity as well as enhancing the model's ability to learn complex patterns\cite{ELU}.
+We employ the exponential linear unit (ELU) as the activation function to introduce nonlinearity as well as enhance the model's ability to learn complex patterns\cite{ELU}.
 The mathematical expression for the ELU function is given by

 where \(x\) is the input of the ELU function, and \(\alpha\) is a constant (usually set to 1) that controls the value for negative inputs.

 The embedding block is expressed as

 where $\mathbf{T}_{\text{emb}}$ denotes the updated $\mathbf{T}$, \(\mathbf{W}_\text{fc} \in \mathbb{R}^{2N_{\rm T} \times F}\) represents the weights of the FC layer, and $F$ represents the output embedding dimension.